OpenTranslationBible/open-bible/en-GB/43.John/md/john-03.md

 ## John 3:12

-If I have told you earthly things and you do not believe, how will you believe if I tell you heavenly things?
+If I have spoken to you of earthly matters and you do not believe, how will you believe if I speak of heavenly matters?

 ## John 3:13

-No one has ascended into heaven except the one who descended from heaven—the Son of Man.
+No one has gone up to heaven except the One who came down from heaven—the Son of Man.

 ## John 3:14

-Just as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up,
+Just as Moses lifted up the serpent in the wilderness, so must the Son of Man be elevated,

 ## John 3:15

-that everyone who believes may have eternal life in Him.
+so that everyone who believes may have eternal life through Him.

 ---